Biden Urges War Crimes Trial After Bucha Killings

 INSUBCONTINENT EXCLUSIVE:

-President Joe Biden called Monday for a "war crimes trial" over alleged atrocities in Bucha and vowed tougher sanctions against Moscow, as
+United States President Joe Biden called Monday for a "war crimes trial" over alleged atrocities in Bucha and vowed tougher sanctions

-Ukraine's leader urged the world to acknowledge a "genocide" by Russian troops near Kyiv.Western leaders have united in outrage after dozens
+against Moscow, as Ukraine's leader urged the world to acknowledge a "genocide" by Russian troops near Kyiv.Western leaders have united in

-of bodies were found on the streets and in mass graves when Russian troops retreated from the devastated town near the capital, laying bare
+outrage after dozens of bodies were found on the streets and in mass graves when Russian troops retreated from the devastated town near the

-the horrors of a 40-day war that has killed thousands.Bombardments continued Monday including in southern Mykolaiv, where officials said
+capital, laying bare the horrors of a 40-day war that has killed thousands.Bombardments continued Monday including in southern Mykolaiv,

-Russian strikes killed 10 civilians and wounded 46, as Kyiv warned that Moscow was shifting its military focus and preparing a "full-scale"
+where officials said Russian strikes killed 10 civilians and wounded 46, as Kyiv warned that Moscow was shifting its military focus and

-attack in the country's east.With momentum building for a stiffer European Union response beyond already unprecedented sanctions over
+preparing a "full-scale" attack in the country's east.With momentum building for a stiffer European Union response beyond already

-were beaten and then killed by Russian soldiers.Moscow has sought a UN Security Council meeting on what its deputy ambassador to the body
+civilians, their hands tied, who were beaten and then killed by Russian soldiers.Moscow has sought a UN Security Council meeting on what its

 On Sunday, Ukrainian prosecutor general Iryna Venediktova said 410 civilian bodies had been recovered in the wider Kyiv region after Russian

-satellite images it said showed a mass grave located behind a church there.Before leaving, Russian forces refused to let residents bury the
+released satellite images it said showed a mass grave located behind a church there.Before leaving, Russian forces refused to let residents

 "We dug a mass grave with a tractor and buried everyone."Mariupol '90% destroyed'Russia has redoubled its efforts in Ukraine's south and